 - 1. Compensation for the loss of crops / trees at their replacement cost; - 2.
-Compensation for loss of private land based on order of Government of West Bengal; - 3.
-Compensation for structures (residential / commercial) and other immovable assets at their replacement cost as per the GITANJALI scheme of the Govt. of West Bengal; - 4.
-Rebuilding and / or restoration of community resources / facilities, in case these structures are affected due to execution of works; - 5.
+Compensation for structures (residential / commercial) and other immovable assets at their replacement cost as per the GITANJALI scheme of the Govt. of West Bengal; - 3.
+Rebuilding and / or restoration of community resources / facilities, in case these structures are affected due to execution of works; - 4.
 Compensatory afforestation for the trees that are uprooted / cut due to project activities